EricssonResearch/EDHOC/draft-selander-ace-cose-ecdhe.md

 EDHOC allows opaque application data (UAD and PAD) to be sent in the EDHOC messages.
 Unprotected Application Data (UAD_1, UAD_2) may be sent in message_1 and message_2 and can be e.g. be used to transfer access tokens that are protected outside of EDHOC.
 Protected application data (PAD_3) may be used to transfer any application data in message_3.

 Cryptographically, EDHOC does not put requirement on the lower layers.
 EDHOC is not bound to a particular transport layer, and can be used in environments without IP.
 It is recommended is to transport the EDHOC message in CoAP payloads, see {{transfer}}.
-An implementation may support only Party U or only Party.
+An implementation may support only Party U or only Party V.

 ## Cipher Suites